hotkit/django-slumber/README.markdown

 Creates a new instance of the model type on the slumber server.

+### data (instance) ###

+Returns the instance attributes and provides links to related data.

+#### Customising Slumber data ####

+When Slumber loads the applications you have defined in your `settings.py` it will also try to load a module called `slumber_conf` from the same place as your models.
+This can be used to customise how models appear on the Slumber server.

+    from models import Shop
+    from slumber import configure

+    configure(Shop,
+        properties_ro = ['web_site'])

+This will make a new read-only property `web_site` available in the data about instances populated from the `web_site` property on that model.

 ## Customising Slumber operations ##

 New operations can be added to a model through the configure call.
+This should be placed in your `slumber_config` file.

     from slumber import configure